DaveStrickland/AstroPhotography/README.md

 ### Developers Only

 Formatting and linting follow Ruff.
+[TBA]

 Run the test suite:
 '''powershell